kisahtegar/FundamentalAndroid/README.md

 # Alarm Manager

-Learn how to implement AlarmManager like One-Time-Execution, Repeating and Cancel AlarmManager.
+Learn how to implement AlarmManager like One-Time-Execution, Repeating and Canceling AlarmManager.

 | Nama Project                  | MyAlarmManager                 |
 |-------------------------------|--------------------------------|